tigerfarm/work/conversations/READMEgroups.md

 Scenario steps:
 ````
-Add sms participant#1 into a Conversation:
+Add sms participant#1 into a conversation:
     Moble phone number(messagingBinding.address)
     + Twilio phone number(messagingBinding.proxyAddress)
     + conversation SID
-Add sms participant#2 into a Conversation.
+Add sms participant#2 into a conversation.
     Moble phone number(messagingBinding.address)
     + Twilio phone number(messagingBinding.proxyAddress) Note: can be a differenet Twilio phone number.
     + conversation SID
-Add chat participant#3 into the same Conversation.
+Add chat participant#3 into the same conversation.
     Chat identity + conversation SID
-When Participant#1 sends an SMS to the Conversation Twilio phone number,
+When Participant#1 sends an SMS to the conversation Twilio phone number,
       Participant#2 will receive SMS messages.
       Participant#3 will receive a chat message on your Conversations chat client.
-When Participant#2 sends an SMS to your Conversation Twilio phone number,
+When Participant#2 sends an SMS to your conversation Twilio phone number,
       Participant#1 will receive SMS messages.
       Participant#3 will receive a chat message on your Conversations chat client.
-When Participant#3 uses your Conversation chat client to send a message to the Conversation,
+When Participant#3 uses your Conversations chat client to send a message to the conversation,
       Participant#1 will receive SMS messages.
       Participant#2 will receive SMS messages.
 ````